Cardozo Public Law, Policy & Ethics Journal

-The Cardozo Public Law, Policy & Ethics Journal (CPLPEJ), which ran from 2003 to 2017, is a multidisciplinary publication dedicated to discussing and analyzing the policy implications of governmental actions, how lawyers advocate in the public interest, and how the ethical choices of legal workers affect the law and the public at large.
-CPLPEJ publishes writing across a wide range of legal areas, including constitutional law, family law, legal ethics, criminal law, civil rights law, immigration law, environmental law, civil law, labor law, animal rights law, and sexual orientation law.
-The Journal is committed to a non-ideological investigation of these issues and welcomes submissions from philosophers, economists, sociologists, activists, lawyers, and other professionals.
+The Cardozo Public Law, Policy & Ethics Journal (CPLPEJ), published from 2003 to 2017, featured articles and student notes examining the policy implications of governmental action, public interest advocacy, and the ethical dimensions of legal practice.
+The journal presented multidisciplinary scholarship across a wide range of legal areas, including constitutional law, family law, criminal law, civil rights, immigration, environmental law, labor law, and legal ethics.
+CPLPEJ was committed to fostering thoughtful, non-ideological discussion and welcomed contributions from scholars and professionals across multiple disciplines.

 Does "Precrime" Mesh with the Ideals of U.S. Justice?: Implications for the Future of Predictive Policing